Vheissu/aurelia-configuration/README.md

         // Get configuration data using this.config
         // Single non-namespace item:
         this.config.get('name') // Using above sample config would return 'Test Application'
         // Single namespaced item:
         this.config.get('api.key') // Using above sample config would return 'somekey'

+        // Get config item and if it doesn't exist return a default value provided as the second argument this.config.get('name', 'default value');

         // Setting a temporary config value non-namespaced: this.config.set('newkey', 'surprise!') // Would store a value of 'surprise!' on object {newkey: 'surprise!'}
         // Setting a temporary config value namespaced: this.config.set('websites.name', 'Google'); // Would store a value of 'Google' on object {websites: {name: 'Google'}}
     }
 }
 ```